-"Municipality" for the purposes of this section includes a town.
+"Municipality" for the purposes of this section includes a county; local social services agency; county board of education for unorganized territory or park district.

 In addition, Minn.
-Stat. § 471.425 (Prompt Payment of Local Government Bills), applies to towns.
+Stat. § 471.425 (Prompt Payment of Local Government Bills), applies to any county.